VarshaHemakumar/coursebase-app/README.md

 - Fully normalized schema and scalable relational model
 - Real-world recommendation engine with hybrid architecture
 - Intuitive dashboards for real-time insights
-- End-to-end production-grade implementation — **everything built and deployed independently by me**
+- End-to-end production-grade implementation
+- **This application was entirely designed, developed, and deployed by me — from backend architecture to frontend design and AI integration.**

 ---